Conflict minerals include

 These minerals are found in large volumes in the African Great Lakes Region and especially in the Democratic Republic of the Congo.
 Although they hold great potential for development, natural mineral resources can, in conflict-affected or high-risk areas, be a cause of dispute where their revenues fuel the outbreak or continuation of violent conflict.

 Minerals extracted in conflict zones are used in the manufacture of, for example, consumer electronics.
 The European Union wants to prevent the financing of armed groups in conflict zones through the sale of conflict minerals.
 Its aim is to promote peace, progress and stability in these areas.
-This is why importing tin, tantalum, tungsten and gold from conflict zones into the EU requires new kinds of procedures from businesses as of the beginning of 2021.
+This is why importing tin, tantalum, tungsten and gold into the EU requires new kinds of procedures from businesses as of the beginning of 2021.

 - establish a strong management system.
 This includes the identification of the factual circumstances involved in the extraction, transport, handling, trading, processing, smelting, refining, and alloying, manufacturing, or selling of products that contain minerals from conflict-affected and high-risk areas.
 Companies must adopt and clearly communicate to suppliers and the public their policy for the minerals.